anjanabalabhaskara/smart-grid-attack-synthesis-tool/README.md

 * Platform: 32/64 bit Windows Operating System.
 * External Tools: Matlab R2021a.
 * Other Requirements: S-taliro tool-box https://sites.google.com/a/asu.edu/s-taliro/s-taliro , Matlab Reinforcement Learning Toolbox.
 * For uploading the designed power grid model for an attack to the Graphical User Interface (GUI) tool the user is required to insert an RL agent block in his/her Simulink model.
 The user then labels the attack points for FDIA and LAA in the model through ports available in Simulink.
-(The Rl agent induces LAA by manipulating the circuit breaker switching signal and S-Taliro induces FDIA by tampering the reference set point of the generator unit).
+(The Rl agent induces LAA by manipulating the circuit breaker switching signal and S-Taliro induces FDIA by tampering with the reference set point of the generator unit).
 The user also needs to collect the output parameter he/she is interested to view the waveforms into a vector and connect it to the suitable port.

 ## Installation guide: